 Once upon a time

 I grew up in a time of material progress.
-For my parents, having a good life meant being able to buy a color tv, a small car and going on holidays with the family abroad.
+For my parents, having a good life meant being able to buy a color tv and a small car and to go on holidays with the family abroad.
 All these things were produced to make us happy.
 But we never really talked about what it means to have a fulfilling life.